Rhizopogon roseolus: Distribution and ecology

 Rhizopogon roseolus is considered a cosmopolite species, distributed in Europe, North America and northeastern Asia.
 It has also been artificially introduced into New Zealand as an edible fungus.
 The fungus lives by forming ectomycorrhizae with pine trees.
 It has characteristics similar to those of the pioneer plants, and often appears when the typical pioneer plants settle in areas that have been subjected to strong disturbance.
 In Europe it grows under Pinus nigra on calcareous soil, and it forms fruiting bodies from August to November.
 In Japan, it is found under pine trees such as Pinus densiflora and Pinus thunbergii and has been recorded in Honshu, Shikoku, and Kyushu.

 It has a bipolar mating system.

-Usage
+Uses

+It is considered a delicacy in Japan, where it is known as shōro.
+Immature fruiting bodies that are still pure white inside are considered the best, and they are commonly called komeshōro (米松露/コメショウロ).
+After washing thoroughly with a diluted salt solution to remove debris, it is generally used as a vegetable for soup, grilled with salt, and as an ingredient in chawanmushi.

 Techniques for the commercial cultivation of this fungus in pine plantations have been developed and applied with successful results in Japan and New Zealand.
 The fungus is used as a soil inoculant in agriculture and horticulture.
-It is considered a delicacy in Japan where it is known as shōro.
-Immature fruiting bodies that are still pure white inside are considered the best, and they are commonly called komeshōro (米松露/コメショウロ).
-After washing thoroughly with a diluted salt solution to remove debris, it is generally used as a vegetable for soup, grilled with salt, and as an ingredient in chawanmushi.